oVirt/ovirt-site/source/develop/release-management/releases/3.1/index.html.md

 wiki_last_updated: 2013-10-17
 ---

-# OVirt 3.1 release notes
+# oVirt 3.1 release notes

 The oVirt Project is pleased to announce the availability of its second formal release, oVirt 3.1.